 Mad Hatter: Curiouser and curiouser!

-And when Superman forgets himself and grins at Robin.
-It totally freaks out the Mad Hatter until he remembers he's playing Batman and scowls again.
+- And when Superman forgets himself and grins at Robin.
+It totally freaks out the Mad Hatter until Clark remembers he's playing Batman and scowls again.

 Superman: (doing Robin's voice) Plus, I have a pretty good ear.

 Robin: (turns and glares at Superman) Don't.
 Do.
 That.
 Again!